POWER OF ATTORNEY

-A Power of Attorney is an important legal document that allows you to designate an agent to handle your property, financial and legal affairs during your lifetime.
-The Power of Attorney enables you to delegate legal authority over your property, financial and legal affairs to another person of your choosing.
+A Power of Attorney (POA) is an important legal document that allows you to designate an agent(s) to handle your property, financial and legal affairs during your lifetime.
+The Power of Attorney enables you to delegate legal authority over your property, financial and legal affairs to another person(s) of your choosing.
 The person who executes (signs) the Power of Attorney is called the Principal.
-The person who is given the legal authority to act on the Principal’s behalf is called the Agent or Attorney-in-Fact.
+The person(s) who is given the legal authority to act on the Principal’s behalf is called the Agent(s) or Attorney(s)-in-Fact.

-A principal can give an agent broad legal authority, or very limited authority.
-Powers delegated typically include the power to pay bills, handle insurance claims, bring or defend a lawsuit on your behalf, pay taxes, and may include much further and far reaching powers such as the ability to mortgage, sell or dispose of your real or personal property, make loans, borrow money, negotiate business transactions and sign leases as well as handle other important financial matters.
-The power of attorney should only be given with great caution, and only to an agent you trust completely.
-The power of attorney is frequently used to help in the event of a principal’s illness or disability, or in legal transactions where the principal cannot be present to sign necessary legal documents.
+As the principal, you can grant your agent(s) broad legal authority over all or part of your property, or you may grant very limited authority.
+Powers delegated typically include the power to pay bills, handle insurance claims, bring or defend a lawsuit, and pay taxes.
+Broader powers may include the power to engage in asset protection, enter into and fund trusts, mortgage, sell or dispose of your real or personal property, make loans, borrow money, negotiate business transactions, sign leases, and handle other important financial matters.
+The Power of Attorney should only be given with great caution, and only to an agent(s) you trust completely.
+The Power of Attorney is frequently used to help in the event of a principal’s illness or disability, or in legal transactions where the principal cannot be present to sign necessary legal documents.

-A power of attorney does not authorize your agent to make medical decisions for you.
-Those decisions have to be made by your health care agent designated in a health care proxy.
+A Power of Attorney does not authorize your agent to make medical decisions for you.
+Those decisions have to be made by your health care agent designated in a Health Care Proxy.

 Powers of Attorney in effect prior to these changes continue to be valid provided they were valid under the laws in effect at the time of their creation.

-For further information, contact Fern J. Finkel or Julie Stoil Fernandez at Finkel & Fernandez, LLP, 16 Court Street, Suite 1007, Brooklyn, New York 11241, 347-296-8200 (telephone), 718-965-3185 (fax), , email@example.com.
+For further information, contact Fern J. Finkel or Julie Stoil Fernandez at Finkel & Fernandez, LLP, 16 Court Street, Suite 1007, Brooklyn, New York 11241, 347-296-8200 (telephone), 718-965-3185 (fax), firstname.lastname@example.org, email@example.com.